jakekyee/GPT2WordSalad/README.md

 # GPT2WordSalad
 A quick gpt-2 model finetuned on my movie reviews and scholarship essays.
-Produces gibberish with less than 100 runs and is super overfit past it.
+Produces gibberish-ish with less than 100 runs and is kinda overfit past it.
 Garbage in, Garbage out.
-And I can't really say that the quality of my normal writing is anything but garbage - so the combination of bad writing and bad techniques just doesn't really work too well.
+And I can't really say that the quality of my normal writing is anything but garbage and I didn't really clean up the data at all - so the combination of bad writing and bad techniques just doesn't really work too well.
+Still produces pretty interesting content though.

 You can find the model here : https://drive.google.com/drive/folders/1k22oIAjGx8pK_FWAt9uLdOMRtwPSwf-d?usp=sharing